 The Jewish quarter

-When Jews settled in Dubno, they were allocated to the southern part of the city, adjacent to the swampy banks of the Ikva River.
-In 1782–1795, a wooden synagogue was replaced with a large stone synagogue, which has been preserved until today.
-The construction was founded by the qahal, with the financial support from Prince Michał Lubomirski.
-That is why, over the entrance door to the synagogue there is a plate with the coat of arms of the Lubomirski family, the Prince's initials and the inscription: "We shall go to the House of God, regardless of the lightning, thunder, rain, and snow", as well as the date according to the Jewish calendar: 5554 (according to the Gregorian calendar: 1794–1795).
-In all synagogues in the region, the Jews mentioned the name of the generous Prince in their prayers.
+When Jews settled in Dubno, the southern part of the town, on the swampy banks of the Ikva River, was allocated to them, and this is where the Jewish quarter developed.
+The increasing Jewish population led to high-density urban housing with many small streets and lanes.
+Parts of this urban layout have survived until today.
+In 1782–1795, a wooden shul was replaced with a grand stone synagogue, which still stands.
+The construction was founded by the kahal with the financial support of Prince Michał Lubomirski.
+That is why there is a plaque above the entrance with the coat of arms of the Lubomirski family with the prince’s initials and an inscription below the coat of arms, reading: “We shall go to the House of God, heedless of the lightning, thunder, rain, and snow,” as well as the date according to the Jewish calendar: 5554 (1794/1795).
+The synagogues in this region mentioned the name of the generous prince in their prayers.

 World War I and its aftermath

-In 1921–1922, the Jewish community began to gradually rebuild its structures, e.g. institutions supporting the needy.
-The funds were very limited, therefore, they appealed for help to the Jews from abroad.
-In the first place, a hospital was established.
-In the early years, in the hospital there was no surgeon, and the sick who needed operation had to go to Lviv (sometimes arriving too late).
-It was not until 1925, that the Rojtmans, a couple of surgeons, moved to Dubno.
-They received at the disposal large operating room and X-ray equipment.
+In 1921–1922, the Jewish community began to gradually rebuild its institutions, including the social relief organizations.
+The funds were limited, so they appealed to Jews from abroad for help.
+First, a hospital was established.
+But in the first few years it had no surgeon, which meant that patients requiring an operation had to go to Lwów – and they did not always make it.
+It was not until1925 that the Rojtmans – a surgeon couple – came to live in Dubno.
+They had at their disposal a spacious operat- ing theatre and X-ray equipment.

 The Jewish education